a

 Corruption and cruelty were the defining qualities of this period indeed.

-After the Greeks had ousted the Persians, a certain Jason became high priest instead of his brother Onias III by offering king Antiochus IV yearly taxes double the amount his brother Onias had given him.
+A while later, after the Greeks had ousted the Persian overlords, a certain Jason became high priest instead of his brother Onias III by offering king Antiochus IV yearly taxes double the amount his brother Onias had given him.
 When three years later he sent a relative by the name of Menelaus with the yearly taxes to Antiochia, the king gave this Menelaus the high-priestship after he had offered to pay an even bigger yearly tribute than the one Jason had offered him.
 A year later, when Menelaus was accused by the erstwhile high-priest Onias III of illegitimately making presents of golden temple goblets to curry favor with the Syrian rulers, the usurper had the former high-priest killed.
 After ten years in the high-priestly position, years in which he made the Jerusalem populace suffer greatly, Menelaus was called to Antioch, where king Antiochus V ordered him to be thrown in a tower filled with ashes.

-The Maccabee rebellion highlights a spiritually-trying time for the Israelite population.
+The Maccabee rebellion highlights a spiritually trying time for the Israelite population.
 It is extremely unfortunate that instead of combatting the Torah's monopolization of the divine voice by prohibiting the consumption of the fruit of knowledge, the Maccabean priests had identified with the Torah to the point of fighting the priestly class for its corruption and its inobservance of a law that had led to the corrupting conditions in the first place, based as it was on priestly hubris.

 It is no surprise therefore that soon after taking the reigns of government the new Maccabean rulers fell prey to the same lust for power and wealth that had led them to oust their Zadokite predecessors.
 Especially their most prominent king, Alexander Jannaeus [127-76 BC] was feared for his cruelty.
 During the Jewish civil war, while dining with his concubines, he watched eight hundred rebels being crucified as their wives and children were being killed in front of them.